Why serial winner Milner would have been 'exactly what Leeds need' in summer window

 Talk of a return to his boyhood club, where it all began in the 2002/03 Premier League season, has often been little more than the wishful thinking of Whites fans.

-But as another year at Anfield beckons for the versatile former England international, Matteo can see why Milner would have made an ideal summer addition for Leeds United.
+But as another year at Anfield beckons for the versatile former England international, who reportedly accepted a significant wage reduction to remain with Jurgen Klopp's Reds, Matteo can see why Milner would have made an ideal summer addition for Leeds United.

 "He's exactly what they need - he's a voice, a leader, someone who understands the game," said ex Liverpool and Leeds star Matteo.